huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `kube_proxy_mode` - (Optional, String, ForceNew) Service forwarding mode.
 Two modes are available:

-  + iptables: Traditional kube-proxy uses iptables rules to implement service load balancing.
+  + **iptables**: Traditional kube-proxy uses iptables rules to implement service load balancing.
 In this mode, too many iptables rules will be generated when many services are deployed.
 In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
-  + ipvs: Optimized kube-proxy mode with higher throughput and faster speed.
+  + **ipvs**: Optimized kube-proxy mode with higher throughput and faster speed.
 This mode supports incremental updates and can keep connections uninterrupted during service updates.
 It is suitable for large-sized clusters.

 * `extend_param` - (Optional, Map, ForceNew) Extended parameter.
 Changing this parameter will create a new cluster